-ECL Measurement Stage I The 12M-ECL is calculated as the portion of LT-ECLs that represent the ECLs that result from default events on a financial instrument that are possible within the 12 months or a shorter period if applicable after the reporting date.
-NIBC calculates the 12M-ECL allowance based on the expectation of a default occurring in the 12 months following the reporting date.
-These expected 12-month default probabilities are applied to a forecast EAD and multiplied by the expected LGD and discounted by an approximation to the original EIR.
+ECL Measurement Stage The I2M-ECL is calculated as the portion of LT-ECLs that represent the ECLs that result from default events on a financial instrument that are possible within the I2 months or a shorter period if applicable after the reporting date.
+NIBC calculates the I2M-ECL allowance based on the expectation of a default occurring in the I2 months following the reporting date.
+These expected I2-month default probabilities are applied to a forecast EAD and multiplied by the expected LGD and discounted by an approximation to the original EIR.
 Stage 2 When a loan has shown a SICR since origination, NIBC records an allowance for the LT-ECLs.
 The mechanics are similar to those explained above, including the use of multiple scenarios, but ECL calculations are summed over the remaining lifetime of the instrument.
 The expected cash shortfalls are discounted by an approximation to the original EIR.
 The EIR calculation for the corporate exposures comprises of the current base rate plus an add-on.
 This rate is fixed to discount the cash-flows over the remaining life of the loan until its legal maturity.
 This rate applies to all financial instruments, including undrawn loan commitments and financial guarantees.
 The EIR calculation for retail mortgage loans is based on the current coupon rate.
 The rate is fixed over the remaining life of the loan until its contractual maturity date.
 Stage 3 For loans considered credit-impaired, NIBC recognises the LT-ECL, based on facility level individual cash flow estimates determined by the department Restructuring & Distressed Assets (RDA).
 RDA applies at least three scenarios (unless it is 100% impaired) and assigns probabilities to each of these scenarios.
 Focus is on recovery of the client, while in parallel an enforcement strategy, a loan trade or sale of the company are considered as alternative scenarios.
 The method is conceptually similar to that for Stage 2 assets, but requires an individual assessment.
 For the purpose of impairment calculation, the EIR is approximated by the sum of the applicable swap curve plus the original contractual margin.

-POCI Loan commitments and letters of credit POCI assets are financial assets that are credit impaired on initial recognition.
+POCI POCI assets are financial assets that are credit impaired on initial recognition.
 NIBC only recognises the cumulative changes in lifetime ECLs since initial recognition, based on a probability-weighting of the three scenarios, discounted by the credit-adjusted EIR.
-When estimating LT-ECLs for undrawn loan commitments, NIBC estimates the expected portion of the loan commitment that will be drawn down over its contractual life.
-The ECL is then based on the present value of the expected shortfalls in cash flows if the loan is drawn down, based on a probability-weighting of the three scenarios.
+Loan commitments When estimating LT-ECLs for undrawn loan commitments, NIBC estimates the expected portion of the loan commitment that will be drawn down over its contractual life.
+The ECL is and letters of then based on the present value of the expected shortfalls in cash flows if the loan is drawn down, based on a probability-weighting of the three scenarios.
 The expected cash shortfalls are discounted at an approximation to the expected EIR on the loan.

-Financial guarantee contracts For loan commitments relating to revolving facilities that include both a loan and an undrawn commitment, ECLs are calculated and presented together with the loan.
-For fully undrawn loan commitments and letters of credit, the ECL is recognised within Provisions .
-NIBC's liability under each guarantee is measured at the higher of the amount initially recognised less cumulative amortisation recognised in the income statement, and the ECL provision.
-For this purpose, NIBC estimates ECLs based on the present value of the expected payments to reimburse the holder for a credit loss that it incurs.
-The calculation is made using a probability-weighting of the three scenarios.
-The ECLs related to financial guarantee contracts are recognised within Provisions .
+For loan commitments relating to revolving facilities that include both a loan and an undrawn commitment, ECLs are calculated and presented together with the loan.
+For fully undrawn loan commitments and letters of credit, the ECL is recognised within Provisions.

+Financial NIBC's liability under each guarantee is measured at the higher of the amount initially